Linda L. Rice

-Linda L. Rice (born March 7, 1964 in Racine, Wisconsin) is an American Thoroughbred horse racing trainer and bloodstock agent.
+Linda L. Rice (born March 7, 1964) is an American Thoroughbred horse racing trainer and bloodstock agent.
 A trainer of graded stakes race winners and licensed since 1987, she has won multiple trainer titles at major race meets in the eastern United States.

 Background

-The daughter of trainer Clyde Rice who died on January 30, 2017, her brothers Curt, Bryan and Wayne also became involved in Thoroughbred racing.
+Rice was born into a horseracing family in 1964.
+She was the daughter of trainer Clyde Rice.
+Her brothers Curt, Bryan and Wayne also became involved in Thoroughbred racing.

-Since 2002, Rice has been a board member of the New York Thoroughbred Horsemen's Association (NYTHA).

-Notable runners

 In 2000, Rice trained the colt City Zip, from the Adena Springs breeding farm of Frank Stronach, one of only four horses to win the Hopeful, Saratoga Special, and Sanford Stakes for two-year-olds.

+In 2002, Rice became a board member of the New York Thoroughbred Horsemen's Association (NYTHA).

-On August 18, 2008 at the Saratoga track, Rice's horses finished 1-2-3-4 in the Mechanicville Stakes.
+On August 18, 2008, at the Saratoga track, Rice's horses finished 1-2-3-4 in the Mechanicville Stakes.